Windstar Cruises Wind Surf Review

 ULTIMATE VACATIONS sailed on Windstar Cruises Wind Surf yacht, Sails and all.
 This our Description, Review & Photos.
 Windstar is Different!

 There are no balcony cabins but all staterooms have portholes or picture windows.
 Cabins are well designed for space, have a massage shower and provide L'Occitane bath products.
 You have use of waffle-weave robes, and are greeted with fresh flowers and fruit.
-The mini-fridge is well stocked with a sodas, juices and a generous variety of wines and beers i.e. Heineken, Amstel Light, Bud, Bud Light and Stella.
+The mini-fridge is well stocked with complimentary sodas and juices plus a generous variety of wines and beers i.e. Heineken, Amstel Light, Bud, Bud Light and Stella for purchase.
 Water is provided free of charge via a large canister which is refilled twice daily.

 Real sails power the Wind Surf.
 "We've been here."